MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-buttons.md

 :::image type="content" source="media/end-user-buttons/power-bi-bookmark.png" alt-text="Screenshot of a report, the highlighted button shows a bookmark with the name Urban.":::

 When selected, the bookmark button takes you to the location and settings defined for that bookmark.
-In this example, the bookmark is on the *Growth opportunities* report page that's already cross-filtered for **Urban**.
+In this example, the bookmark is on the *Growth opportunities* report page and it's already cross-filtered for **Urban**.

 :::image type="content" source="media/end-user-buttons/power-bi-urban.png" alt-text="Screenshot of the grown opportunities report page with an arrow pointing to the total units tile.":::

 ### Drill through buttons

 There are two ways to drill through in the Power BI service.
 Drilling through takes you to a different report page.
-The data on that destination page displays according to the filters and selections you've made on the source page.
+The data on that destination page displays according to the filters and selections you made on the source page.

 One way to drill through in a report is to right-click a data point in a visual, select **Drill through**, and choose the destination.
 For more information on this method, see [Back buttons](#back-buttons).
 The second method report designers use is to add a drill through *button*.
 The button makes the action more obvious and calls attention to important insights.

 Drill through buttons can have more than one prerequisite.
-If you don't fulfill all the prerequisites, the button won't work.
+If you don't fulfill all the prerequisites, the button doesn't work.
 Let's look at an example.

 Here the drill through button is designed to take you to the *Store details* page.
 Hovering over the button reveals a tooltip with the prerequisites.
 You need to select both a store and a product.
 Until you select one of each, the button remains inactive.